Sigma Pi’s History at Monmouth University

 It would be 15 years before ΔΒ Chapter would have a presence on Monmouth’s campus again.
-In 1989, a group of young men who were not satisfied with the existing options for fraternity life visited with Dr. Joseph B. Mosca in the Business School (due winning the award for multiple years, the university’s Faculty Advisor of the Year Award is named after Dr. Mosca).
-The students asked Dr. Mosca about the possibility of starting a new fraternity.
-At that time, Dr. Mosca had a copy of ΣΠ Fraternity’s international magazine, The Emerald, available and suggested to the young men that bringing back ΔΒ Chapter might be worthwhile.
-The students agreed and petitioned the executive office of the Fraternity to be recognized as ΔΒ Colony of ΣΠ Fraternity.
+In 1989, Frank Rizzuto and a group of young men who were not satisfied with the existing options for fraternity life visited with Dr. Joseph B. Mosca in the Business School (due to winning the award for multiple years, the university’s Faculty Advisor of the Year Award is named after Dr. Mosca).
+Frank knew he was going to start a new fraternity on campus, so he and the students asked Dr. Mosca about his perspective on engaging in that type of activity.
+At that time, Dr. Mosca had a copy of ΣΠ Fraternity’s international magazine, The Emerald, available and suggested to Frank and the young men that bringing back ΔΒ Chapter might be worthwhile.
+Frank and the students agreed and petitioned the executive office of the Fraternity to be recognized as ΔΒ Colony of ΣΠ Fraternity.
 On May 2, 1989, the executive office agreed to officially recolonize at the campus and the return of ΣΠ Fraternity at Monmouth College had officially begun.

 Over the next two years, ΔΒ Colony grew and prospered through active campus participation.
 After working through the expansion process, ΔΒ Colony was accepted as a member of the Greek community in Spring 1991 and the official rechartering of ΔΒ Chapter took place on May 2, 1991.
 Click here to read a short write-up printed in the 1992 issue of ΣΠ Fraternity’s Emerald magazine regarding the re-chartering of ΔΒ Chapter.